ibm-cloud-docs/Cloudant/tutorials/create_query.md

-To create an index to use when running a query with multiple fields:
+To create an index for a query with multiple fields:

 ![Command Line icon](../images/CommandLineIcon.png) _Command line_